 KGI is developing an innovative entry-level Occupational Therapy Doctorate (OTD) program.
 The program is not currently accepting applications.

+The transformative educational process of learning to “think like an OT” will be fueled by dynamic teaching, active learning, and collaboration with occupational therapy classmates and students from other professional programs and disciplines.
 The program will provide a solid foundation in the scholarship of practice where professional thinking necessarily utilizes evidence and theory to meet clients’ needs for optimizing occupational performance and participation.

-OTD students will consider innovative possibilities for the future of practice where pioneering new approaches to occupational therapy care will be valued in the marketplace.
-KGI’s OTD program will nurture the growth of students as compassionate, ethical practitioners who act with integrity and authenticity in every step of the occupational therapy process.
+The most powerful tool we can use in occupational therapy is ourselves.
+KGI’s OTD program will nurture students’ growth as compassionate, ethical practitioners who act with authenticity and integrity in every step of the occupational therapy process.

 KGI’s entry-level occupational therapy doctoral degree program has applied for accreditation by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
 KGI’s offering of an OTD program is also subject to approval from the Western Association of Schools and Colleges (WASC).